Marketing Communications - Associate of Applied Science Degree (AAS)

 PSYC 140 Human Relations for Career and Personal Success (Recommended GEM 6) 1 3

-Marketing Communications ElectiveSelect one course from your chosen emphasis area listed below 3
+Marketing Communications ElectiveSelect one course from the list below 3

 Total Semester Credit Hours15